 Milky Way: SBc (Barred Spiral) 300E9 stars (the oldest: 13E9 y); Diameter: 100-120 kly (20-37 kpc); Thickness: 1 kly; Universe: Age: 13.798E9 y; Diameter: (obs.)
 93E9 ly; Cosmic Microwave Radiation: 2.72548 K.

-In the domain of the computer science, he deals with databases, scientific software, client-server applications, GUI etc. He programs basically in languages based on the object-oriented paradigm and SQL.
+In the domain of informatics (computer science), he deals with databases, scientific software, client-server applications, GUI etc. He programs basically in languages based on the object-oriented paradigm and SQL.

-In the domain of the astronomy, he participates in the international project of the CCD photometry of the star clusters, in which data obtained at the Vatican Telescope VATT play an important role.
+In the domain of astronomy, he participates in the international project of the CCD photometry of star clusters, in which data obtained at the Vatican Telescope VATT play an important role.
 This project uses the Vilnius Photometric System to analyze, classify and study stars and interstellar matter.